Work Payments Platform

 By law, employees in Sweden are entitled to 25 paid vacation days per year.
 During vacation, employees receive an increased vacation pay amounting to 12% of their regular income, typically distributed in advance of or during their leave.

-In addition, employees are well-supported during illness.
-The first day of illness is unpaid, known as the "qualifying day."
-After that, employees receive 80% of their salary from the employer for the following 13 days.
-If the illness extends beyond this period, the Swedish Social Insurance Agency (Försäkringskassan) provides a sickness benefit, generally at 80% of the employee’s salary up to a certain cap.
+After this deduction, employees receive 80% of their salary from the employer for days 2 through 14.
+If the illness extends beyond 14 days, the Swedish Social Insurance Agency (Försäkringskassan) steps in to provide sickness benefits, generally at 80% of the employee’s salary up to a certain cap.

 Are there any other benefits or additional expenses?